Living Tobacco-Free Program

 We offer coaching in English and Spanish and use interpreter services for other languages.

-During Covid-19, all our appointments will take place over the telephone or by video call.
-When it is safe for all patients and staff, we will resume in-person appointments at MGH Health Centers and continue to offer telephone and video appointments.
+During COVID-19, all our appointments will take place over the telephone or by video call.
+When it is safe for all patients and staff, we will resume in-person appointments at Mass General Health Centers and continue to offer telephone and video appointments.

 Our work toward a tobacco-free generation

 Living Tobacco-Free wants to keep the next generation tobacco-free.
 Tobacco use comes with a deadly price tag.
 Cigarette smoking alone kills more than 480,000 adults a year in the United States and 9,000 adults a year in Massachusetts.
 Smoking among Massachusetts residents is directly responsible for $4.08 billion each year in annual health care costs.

 To help ensure the next generation doesn’t bear the burdens of tobacco, Living Tobacco-Free educates youth and young adults about smoking and tobacco in all its forms, including e-cigarettes and vaping.
 We also work for positive changes in state laws and local health regulations.